kidfearless/SboxQuirks/README.md

 You cannot write to files within the addon folder you have to write to the data folder.

+## [Networking]

+Unmanaged types are the easiest type to network, simply add [Net] to the property and it will be networked. managed types can be networked if they are inside a BaseNetworkable.
+You should not pass / copy the properties of a BaseNetworkable instance to another.

 ## [UI]

 There is only one hud entity, it's networked to the client but it isn't per client for all intents and purposes.